 Support for localized, resilient communities & organizations

 Your purchase has purpose!
-When you purchase my artwork or wares, know that you are supporting my ongoing studies and work, my island community, and environmental and social justice organizations.
-Nature is my church, I share at least 10% of my earnings each year with individuals and organizations doing important work in the world.
-If you’d like to support me directly, you can do so via Venmo or Paypal.
+When you purchase my artwork or wares, know that you are supporting my ongoing studies and work, my island community, and favorite environmental and social justice organizations.
+Nature is my church - I share at least 10% of my earnings each year with individuals and organizations doing important work in the world.
+If you’d like to support me, my community & my favorite charities directly, you can do so via Venmo or Paypal.
 Thank you!

 SeaDoc Society – Friends of the San Juans – Long Live the Kings – Wolf Hollow – The Whale Museum – Center for Whale Research – Kwiaht Center for the Historical Ecology of the Salish Sea – Cascadia Now – Pacific Wild – Ocean Conservancy – Puget Sound Mycological Society – NRDC – Earth Justice – Sierra Club – Skeena Wild – Sea Legacy’s Turning the Tide – One Million Redwoods Project – Treesisters– Nelson Tiny House Building Series – American Black Cross – Free Red Fawn Fundraiser – Lakota People’s Law Project – ACLU – Planned Parenthood – Southern Poverty Law Center – Bear’s Ears Legal Fund– Unidos Disaster Relief Fund to Support Puerto Rico